 Let me be clear that this is an absolute priority.
 The PRC is the Department of Defense's pacing challenge and a Taiwan contingency is the pacing scenario.
-We are modernizing our capabilities, updating U.S. force posture, and developing new operational conoperation as a means of bolstering deterrence.
+We are modernizing our capabilities, updating U.S. force posture, and developing new operational concepts accordingly.